 There is SO much more to the thyroid story.

-To reach the cell nucleus where its destiny lies, thyroid hormone undergoes a long journey:
+To reach the cell nucleus where its destiny lies, active thyroid hormone has to undergo a long journey:

 - hypothalamus regulation of the pituitary